jondos/jondobrowser-build/tools/update-responses/README.md

-Tor Browser Update Responses script
+JonDoBrowser Update Responses script
 ===================================

-This repository contains a script to generate responses for Tor Browser updater.
+This repository contains a script to generate responses for JonDoBrowser updater.

 See ticket [#12622](https://trac.torproject.org/projects/tor/ticket/12622)